 FPT_FLS.1 Failure with preservation of secure state Hierarchical to: No other components FPT_FLS.1.1 The TSF shall preserve a secure state when the following types of failures occur: exposure to operating conditions which may not be tolerated according to the requirement Limited fault tolerance (FRU_FLT.2) and where therefore a malfunction could occur.
-Dependencies: No dependencies Refinement 1: The term "failure" above also covers "circumstances".
+Dependencies: No dependencies

+Refinement 1: The term "failure" above also covers "circumstances".
 The TOE prevents failures for the "circumstances" defined above.
 Also, the term "secure state" means the reset state.

-The refinement above is defined in [BSI-PP-0035].
-An additional refinement is made here to capture features specific to the TOE.
+The refinement above is c capture features specific to efined in [BSI-PP-0035].
+An additional refinement is made here to the TOE.

-Refinement 2: The term "failure" above also covers the following: (i) Attempts to make an illegal access (ii) Attempts to execute an illegal instruction code (iii) Processor halted by Security IC Embedded Software
+Refinement 2: The term "failure" above also covers the following:

+- (i) Attempts to make an illegal memory access - (ii) Attempts to execute an illegal instruction code - (iii) Processor halted by Security IC Embedded Software